musaarfah/RAG-BASED-QA-BOT/README.md

 - Store embeddings in **FAISS**
 - Retrieve top relevant chunks for a query
 - Generate concise answers using a local LLM
+- Generate answer using the GPT module which are much better

 ### 📊 Structured Mode
 - Automatically load a PostgreSQL schema from YAML